background

 The terms attrition and employee turnover are essentially synonymous, yet formally, there is a subtle distinction.

-The high employee churn in such cases might be suboptimal, but it can also simply be how the business model works in certain industries, like in investment banking where analysts are expected to leave for the buy-side or seek other roles such as corporate development after spending time in banking.
+The high employee churn in such cases might be suboptimal.
+Still, it can also simply be how the business model works in specific industries, like investment banking, where analysts are expected to leave for the buy-side or seek other roles, such as corporate development, after spending time in banking.

 However, a high attrition rate stems more from vacated positions that result in lost opportunities (i.e. the opportunity cost of time), reduction in the quality of talent, lower productivity, etc. — but to reiterate, this difference is negligible to the human resources (HR) departments within certain companies.

 Employee attrition is the inverse of employee retention.
-As one would likely assume, a higher attrition rate corresponds to a lower retention rate (and vice versa).
+Therefore, a higher attrition rate corresponds to a lower retention rate (and vice versa), as one would reasonably assume.

-• Attrition → Percentage of Lost Employees in Period
+• Attrition Rate ➝ Percentage of Lost Employees in Period

-• Retention → Percentage of Retained Employees in Period
+• Retention Rate ➝ Percentage of Retained Employees in Period

 What are the Different Types of Attrition?

-There are four primary types of employee attrition (or “churn”):
+There are four primary types of employee attrition (or “churn”), as outlined in the following table:

 Types of Attrition Description